-Ball uses the operational control approach to report GHG emissions for its wholly owned subsidiaries and joint ventures for which Ball has operational control.
-This includes manufacturing and non-manufacturing facilities not under joint venture arrangements and facilities under joint venture arrangements under certain conditions.
+Ball uses the operational control approach to report the metrics for its wholly owned subsidiaries and joint ventures for which Ball has operational control.
+This includes manufacturing facilities, offices, hangar, warehouses, and research and development facilities (collectively referred to as "facilities") not under joint venture arrangements and facilities under joint venture arrangements under certain conditions.
 From a sustainability perspective, joint ventures and investments are included in the organizational boundary if (1) Ball's ownership is greater than or equal to 50%, (2) the location is a manufacturing facility, and (3) Ball has operational control.
 This is different from the joint ventures and investments included in Ball's financial reporting where the equity or cost accounting methods are used.
 Ball acknowledges operational control over any entity where Ball has the authority and opportunity to introduce and implement its operating policies.
 If there is a material change in facility personnel or the structure of the joint venture agreement, operational control will be reassessed.